fit-sizhe/drafty-run/README.md

 1. Create (or reveal) a Webview Panel for that `.md`.
 2. Execute the code in a separate process (e.g., Python shell).
 3. Capture partial outputs (stdout/stderr text, images, etc.) and stream them to the panel.
-4. Update the session’s internal state (so variables persist across consecutive runs in the same file).
+4. Update the session's internal state (so variables persist across consecutive runs in the same file).

 ## Adding a New Code Runner

 Drafty supports multiple languages by using the `ILanguageRunner` interface.
 To add a new language runner:

 1. **Create a class** that implements `ILanguageRunner`.
-For example, a “NodeJSRunnerAdapter” might look like:
+For example, a "NodeJSRunnerAdapter" might look like:

    ```ts
    // nodeRunner.ts